OpenChain-Project/Automotive-WG/2024-09-10-workshop-agenda.md

 Please note: as with everything in the OpenChain Project, this event belongs to the community.
 Our schedule is being built in collaboration with the people who will attend, and therefore you should feel free to make suggestions.

 ### Talks
+- Updates to ISO/IEC 5230 and ISO/IEC 18974
+  - How the proposed updates to the international standards for open source license compliance and open source security assurance impact the automotive supply chain, and how we can contribute to the process
 - Software Defined Vehicle / Eclipse SDV [1]
   - How will a future software supply chain will look like and what needs to be expected with OTA-updates in the vehicles?
 - Catena-X [2] / Eclipse Tractus-X [3]